Decision pipeline

 For short texts (< 30 normalized characters) the threshold tightens to 7.5%, because each word weighs much more — "Synagogue attacked in Berlin" vs "...in London" has high apparent similarity but they're distinct events.
 The 48h cap prevents two similar-but-time-separated events from being wrongly merged.

-Storage: SQLite with WAL mode + automatic daily backups.
-The incidents table is append-only — we don't delete history; incidents only grow in source_count and credibility_score as corroborations arrive.
+Storage is append-only with automatic daily backups — we don't delete history.
+Incidents only grow in source_count and credibility_score as corroborations arrive.

 How to access the data